 When mainstream media become the mouthpiece of leftist ideology, what is the difference from the propaganda departments in China and the Soviet Union?

 When the issue of race becomes omnipresent, and white people are considered to be born with “implicit bias,” what is the difference from categorizing people according to their family backgrounds, and denouncing the children of capitalists and landowners as “bastards”?

 Former President Ronald Reagan said, “Freedom is never more than one generation away from extinction.”
 As human beings, we have all kinds of weaknesses, like greed, lust, selfishness, and ego.
 But communism, the specter, is staring at us without a blink, and charging toward us.
 If we don’t know its strategy and take action to counter it, it will take away our freedom—quickly.

-Jean Chen is originally from China, and writes under a pen name in order to protect her family in China.
+Jean Chen is originally from China and writes under a pen name in order to protect her family members there.